flofriday/UEB-Testsuite/README.md

 use its tests.

 ## Other Tipps
 [Compiler Explorer (godbolt)](https://godbolt.org/z/PjP4r1GqP) is an amazing Website with which you can discover how different compilers translate code to machine instructions.
+You will need to add the `-masm=att` flag to enable AT&T syntax and I would also suggest using the `-Os` flag which optimizes for the least number of instructions.
+However sometimes its handy to turnoff optimizations with `-O0`.

 When compiling code generated with flex and `-Wall` you will get warnings that `input` and `yyunput` is unused.
 By adding the following lines to the top of the file you can fix those warnings.
 ```